 - The sticky and relatively thick bed liner coating sticks to a variety of surfaces, broadening the use of this DIY bed liner.

-- It won’t chip, flake or scratch in the long run due to the polyurethane.
+- It won’t chip, flake or scratch in the long run since it has polyurethane.

 - The bed liner is waterproof, UV resistant and can endure all weather conditions while dampening sound.

-- Everything you need is included in the package.
+- Everything you need comes in the package.

-- The product will eventually start to fade and peel just at different times for different consumers.
+- The product will eventually start to fade and peel just at a different time for different consumers.

 - Has a more paint like consistency.

 4 – Dupli-Color BAK 2010 Bed Armor DIY Truck Bed Liner – Toughest (Kevlar)

 With four different colors and separate parts you can buy, this DIY bedliner is the equivalent of armor for your truck bed.
 It even contains Dupont Kevlar, an amazingly strong material.
 It’s worth it for the price.

 The Rhino liner is one of the best in the bedliner industry, however, it may be tough to track down their products on Amazon.
-This best DIY bedliner is resistant to impact of the heaviest cargo and can withstand other automotive chemicals as well as extreme weather conditions.
+This best DIY bedliner is designed to be resistant to impact of the heaviest cargo and can withstand other automotive chemicals as well as extreme weather conditions.